reactioncommerce/reaction-development-platform/README.md

 This process may take some time.
 Behind the scenes `make` is

 * checking that dependencies are present
-* cloning the sub projects from Github
+* cloning the sub projects from GitHub
 * downloading Docker images
 * building custom, project Docker images
 * starting services